 Tryon Creek State Natural Area, 11321 SW Terwilliger Blvd.

-Portland’s only state park offers miles of trails for horseback riders, hikers, and mountain bikers.
+Portland’s only state park offers miles of trails for horseback riders, hikers, and bicyclists.
 It’s also home to Trillium Trail — a fully accessible, 0.3-mile paved path with benches and viewing decks.

 The Akebono cherry trees at Tom McCall Waterfront Park were gifted to Portland by Japan in 1990.